DTStack/Taier/docs/submit_EN.md

-#### Taiga Quick start of task submission
+#### Taier Quick start of task submission

-This article mainly faces the users of Taiga, through an example to introduce how to use Taiga to realize the submission of data synchronization tasks
+This article mainly faces the users of Taier, through an example to introduce how to use Taier to realize the submission of data synchronization tasks
 For detailed documentation on the finkx, please refer to [flinkx](https://github.com/DTStack/flinkx)

 * Realize efficient data migration between multiple heterogeneous data sources through flinkx
-* Realize the submission of flinkx tasks through Taiga
+* Realize the submission of flinkx tasks through Taier

 #### premise

-* Start Taiga and configure the flink component information under  cluster
+* Start Taier and configure the flink component information under  cluster
-* configure flinkx plugins on Taiga
+* configure flinkx plugins on Taier
-* configure engine-plugins on Taiga
+* configure engine-plugins on Taier
 * Cluster component test performance passed correctly

 #### build params